Spectral and Phase Structure of a Unitary Matrix Model with Fisher-Hartwig Singularities: Introduction

 The study of spectral and critical properties of random matrix models has become a central interdisciplinary topic, as these models naturally arise in quantum field theory, condensed matter physics, number theory, and statistics \cite{Mehta1991, log-gases_2010, Baik2016, guhr_random-matrix_1998}.
 Unitary matrix models appear in a wide variety of physical systems, such as gauge theories \cite{gross_possible_1980, aharony2004, dumitru2005, hands_qcd_2010}, two-dimensional Quantum Gravity \cite{brezin_exactly_1990, douglas_strings_1990, gross_nonperturbative_1990}, the Ising model and disordered mesoscopic conductors \cite{mccoy_two-dimensional_1973, muttalib_new_1993, deift2013}, as well as topological field and string theories \cite{vleeshouwers_topological_2021}.
 They are also connected to the Painlevé equations and their $\tau$-functions \cite{forrester2001, szabo_two-dimensional_2012}.
 Simpler/limiting versions of unitary matrix models have been investigated for decades by both mathematicians and physicists; see Refs. \cite{mandal_phase_1990, russo_phases_2020, santilli_exact_2020, santilli_multiple_2022} and the references therein.
 We also refer to the excellent literature reviews Refs. \cite{rossi_large-n_1998} and \cite{marino_houches_2005}.

 Depending on the system, the matrix model description may be non-perturbative, which has its own obvious advantages.
-In fact, in certain cases the non-perturbative structure can be determined in complete detail \cite{ahmed_transmutation_2017, Anees2018}, and in such cases matrix models serve as a wonderful test lab to explore resurgent asymptotics.
+Matrix models can serve as wonderful test labs to explore resurgent asymptotics.
+In fact, in certain cases the non-perturbative structure can be determined in complete detail \cite{marino2008, ahmed_transmutation_2017, Anees2018}.
 Additionally, matrix models have attracted attention in recent years due to their relevance to systems that exhibit the \emph{sign problem}, which obstructs the use of standard techniques such as Monte-Carlo in lattice gauge theory \cite{hands_simulating_2007}.
 Recent progress in resolving the sign problem has involved methods such as complex Langevin dynamics \cite{aarts2010, boguslavski2025, klauder_coherent-state_1984} and the Lefschetz-thimble approach \cite{fujii_monte_2015, cristoforetti2013, nishimura2024}.

 SU($N$) matrix models are a subset of unitary matrix models, where the integral which defines the partition function is restricted to SU($N$) matrices.
-We write
+In standard notation, the partition function is

-where $\mathcal{S}$ is the action.
+where $\mathcal{S}$ is the action and $g$ is the coupling.
+We will also use the variable $\tau=1/g$ when convenient.
 Expectation values in the model are defined by